The What And Why Of 4-Point Inspections

-For example, someone seeking coverage for a home that is 30 years old may have electrical or HVAC system issues that could arise within the next few years.
-Insured homeowners will likely seek reimbursement for such issues, costing insurers more in the long run.
-Insurance providers utilize the results of this exam to have a clear picture of the financial risk being taken on with the insured property.
+For example, someone seeking coverage for a home that is 5 years old may have electrical or HVAC issues that may emerge within the next few years.
+Insurance providers use the results of the 4-point examination to identify properties that are at higher risk of repair and get a clear understanding of the financial risks involved in insuring the property.

-New homeowners can also use this as a tool to gauge whether the prospective property is worth the investment before fully committing financially to a mortgage.
-Noticeable issues found in the four major systems of the home can be telling of future headaches on the horizon.
+New homeowners can also use a 4-point inspection to gauge whether the property is worth investing in before fully committing to a mortgage.
+Noticeable issues found during the inspection can indicate future headaches.

-- Guarantee the condition of your real estate: If you’re thinking of selling, this inspection can allow you to see what issues need to be addressed before proceeding.
+- Guarantee the condition of your real estate: If you plan on selling your home, you can use the inspection to see what issues you’ll need to address in your home before listing.

 What Does A 4-Point Inspection Cover?

-- Electrical: Do you know the type of wiring running throughout your house?
-Homes with aluminum, knob-and-tube and copper wiring present increased fire hazard risks and are commonly uninsurable.
+- Electrical: Homes with aluminum, knob-and-tube and copper wiring present increased fire hazard risks and are commonly uninsurable.

-- Plumbing: Are the pipes in your home made of polybutylene, which is known to cause leakage problems?
-Inspectors will examine pipes to gauge their likelihood of bursting, which could lead to water damage.
+- Plumbing: The inspector will examine pipes to gauge their likelihood of bursting, which could lead to water damage.

-- Roofing: Is there apparent shingle damage or cracked tiling on your roof?
-Inspectors will be looking to determine the age, material and life expectancy of the roofing system.
+- Roofing: Inspectors determine the age, material and life expectancy of the roofing system.

 Heating, Ventilation And Air Conditioning (HVAC)

-HVAC, which stands for heating, ventilation and air conditioning, can be considered one of the most integral systems, as it regulates the climate control within your home.
+HVAC stands for heating, ventilation and air conditioning.
+HVAC is one of the most integral systems, as it controls the climate in a home.
 Improperly installed or outdated HVAC systems elevate the risk of poor air quality and dust accumulation, potentially leading to unwanted health complications if left unchecked.

-As the licensed inspector examines the HVAC unit, they will be looking for the following:
+As the licensed inspector examines the HVAC unit, they will look for the following:

 Fully Functioning Heating And Cooling Unit

-In order to pass, a homeowner must have an appropriately sized, fully functioning heating and cooling unit installed in their home.
-It’s important to note that fireplaces, oil furnaces and window AC units are not considered primary heating and cooling units for a home due to safety concerns and energy inefficiency.
+A homeowner has an appropriately sized, fully functioning heating and cooling unit installed.
+It’s important to note that fireplaces, oil furnaces and window air conditioning units aren’t considered primary heating and cooling systems in homes due to their safety risks and energy inefficiency.

 Condition And Age Of The HVAC System

-Although not seen as pass/fail criteria for the inspection, the condition and age of the HVAC unit is reviewed during the inspection.
-The inspector will be able to get a better idea of the life expectancy of the unit when examining these factors, while also gauging how well-maintained the system is.
-As long as there are no apparent system issues, you should be fine.
+Although it’s not a pass/fail criterion for the inspection, the condition and age of an HVAC unit are evaluated during the inspection.
+The inspector can establish the unit’s life expectancy and how well-maintained the system is.
+It should be fine as long as there are no apparent system issues.

-Note: If an HVAC unit is over 20 years old, you will likely be advised to replace the system for an updated model.
+Note: If an HVAC unit is over 20 years old, you’ll likely be advised to replace the system with an updated model.

-When it comes to the inspection of your electrical system, inspectors will mainly be looking to make sure everything meets code regulations.
-What does this mean?
+When an inspector examines your electrical system, they want to ensure everything meets code regulations.
 All electrical outlets should be properly grounded, and the system’s size must be appropriate for the size of the house.

-If an inspector discovers an issue with your electrical system, like a code violation, you could still pass the inspection.
-It is really dependent on the severity of the violation and the potential risk associated with it.
-However, there are some components of an electrical system that are uninsurable, which will lead to inspection failure.
-These include:
+If an inspector discovers an issue with your electrical system, like a code violation, you may still pass the inspection.
+Whether you pass or fail will depend on the seriousness of the violation and the level of risk involved.

 - Aluminum branch wiring